 Inflammation is the first response of the immune system to infection or irritation.
 When you get the signs of sickness (having a cold, feeling run down, a runny nose, congestion), you might wonder, "Why doesn't my immune system work?'
 In fact, these symptoms are your immune system at work.

-There a few simple steps you can follow to boost your immunity and help keep colds, flu and seasonal allergies at bay:
+There are a few simple steps you can follow to boost your immunity and help keep colds, flu, and seasonal allergies at bay:

 - Minimize stress

 - Eat plenty of fruits and green vegetables

 - Practice safe hygiene habits (wash your hands!)

 While all of the above actions are important, there are times when you need an extra boost.
 Xtendlife has a range of supplements designed to support you in keeping your body in optimum wellness.

 While people naturally think about strengthening their immunity for winter, it’s important to do it whenever there are temperature changes.